Leapfrog: Variations

 In the Korean and Japanese versions (말뚝박기 lit. "piledriving" and 馬跳び うまとび umatobi, lit. "horseleap", respectively), one player 'leaps' over the backs of the other players who stoop close enough to form a continuous line, attempting to cause the line to collapse under the weight of the riders.

+At times, leapfrog's demanding physical exertion was coercively forced upon unwilling adults, as happened at some Nazi German camps.
+Bundesarchiv photos document such activity having occurred at Mauthausen concentration camp and other sites.